gdamjan/async-db/README.md

 Observations
 ============

+The threading library must be patched when using gevent with SQLAlchemy, since the connection pool uses thread locks.
-- SQLAlchemy 0.9.3, 0.9.4 and 0.9.8 (latest as of now) will deadlock hard if the threading library is not patched with `gevent.monkey.patch_thread()`
+Those locks will deadlock (huh) the interpreter udner gevent if not patched with `gevent.monkey.patch_thread()`.
-- SQLAlchemy 0.9.1 and 0.9.2 work as expected without patching the threading library
+SQLAlchemy before 0.9.3 didn't have those locks, but it probably would fail strangely when used with normal threads.